Wells Fargo: Executive compensation

+Aggressive freezing and closing of bank accounts

+The Consumer Financial Protection Bureau found that, between 2011 and 2016, Wells Fargo had been freezing entire consumer deposit accounts based on automated fraud detection.
+This freeze extended to the entire account, not just the suspicious amount, and all access to funds was blocked.
+As a result, customers were unable to access their funds until the accounts were closed and the funds were returned.
+In 2022, the Consumer Financial Protection Bureau mandated that Wells Fargo provide $160 million in compensation to more than a million individuals, addressing the significant harm caused by its aggressive tactic of freezing and closing bank accounts during the period from 2011 to 2016.

+Banker blocked from leaving China

+On 17 July 2025, Mao Chenyue, a managing director of Wells Fargo, was subjected to an exit ban in China amid an investigation of a criminal case that involved her, as confirmed by Guo Jiakun, a spokesperson of the Ministry of Foreign Affairs.
+In response to her exit restrictions, WF announced that they would be suspending employee travel to China.

 In popular culture

-The company was a theme or the subject in a few films.
+The company was a theme or the subject in several films.
+In the 1939 John Ford-directed movie "Stagecoach", at the 5:22 mark two men can be seen hoisting a chest plainly marked "Wells Fargo."
 Seven Men from Now (a 1956 film), Cheyenne (the 1947 film), Wells Fargo (a 1937 film) and Unclaimed Goods (a 1918 silent) are examples.
 A long running television series, Tales of Wells Fargo ran from 1957 to 1962, focusing on a fictitious Wells Fargo special agent.

 Wells Fargo stagecoaches are mentioned in the song "The Deadwood Stage (Whip-Crack-Away!)" in the 1953 film Calamity Jane performed by Doris Day: "With a fancy cargo, care of Wells and Fargo, Illinois - Boy!".
 Wells Fargo is also shown as the delivery service bringing the instruments for the town band in the 1962 film The Music Man.
 A Wells Fargo & Company stagecoach is seen passing through the town of Hill Valley as Marty is walking down the street in the 1990 film, Back to the Future Part III.

-The song "The Wells Fargo Wagon" is part of the Broadway musical The Music Man, referring to Wells, Fargo & Company's stagecoach delivery in the early 20th century, the time The Music Man is set in.
+The song "The Wells Fargo Wagon" is part of the Broadway musical The Music Man, referring to Wells, Fargo & Company's stagecoach delivery in the early 20th century, the time in which The Music Man is set.